Dr James Wheeley PhD

 UK

-James Wheeley lectures in sedimentology and sedimentary basin analysis.
+James Wheeley is a teaching-focused lecturer in sedimentary geology and sedimentary basin analysis.
 His research interests lie in carbonate sedimentology and applied micropalaeontology (especially conodont isotopes) which he is using to address deep time (Palaeozoic) palaeoclimatic and palaeoecological problems.
-He is currently involved in the European funded VISE (Vertebrate ISotopes and the Environment) research project (2012-2014) into the oxygen, strontium and neodymium isotopic responses of chondrichthyan phosphatic hard tissue complexes to environmental variability and sample processing and into the controls on oxygen isotopes in teleost carbonates (otoliths).

 Qualifications